doohee323/tz-storm/README.md

 - send log to elasticsearch with logstash (to-do)

-When you run topology in local environment like eclipse, use "-Dlocal=true" in VM arguments.
+When you run topology in local environment like eclipse, use "-DrunType=local" in VM arguments.

+When you run topology in storm environment, use "-DrunType=storm" in VM arguments.

+When you run topology in kafka-integrate environment, use "-DrunType=kafka" in VM arguments.